 At the close of the season, Hobbs made career-best 316 not out against Middlesex at Lord’s.
 Jack Hobbs was missed the 1927 season mainly due to illness and injury.
 But still, he managed to score 1,641 runs at 52.93 with seven centuries.
 In the 1928 season, he started well with four centuries in the first month, but a leg injury kept him out of cricket for two months.
 When he returned, he scored 159 the first Test match against West Indies.
 England whitewashed West Indies 3-0.

 Jack Hobbs finished the season second in the batting chart scoring 2,542 runs at 82.00 including 12 centuries.
 In 1928-29, he toured Australia for the final time.
 His little contribution in the first two Tests made England victorious.
 His skills were downwards on the third Test and onwards.
-He played poor shots in the Third Test to prove his batting is on decline side.
+He played poor shots in the Third Test to prove his batting is on the decline side.
 In the fourth Test, he scored 74 with an opening stand of 143 runs with Sutcliffe.

 In his last Test match, he scored the 12th century against Australia at the age of 46 years 82 days.
-He wrote his name in record books by oldest man to score a Test century.
+He wrote his name in record books by the oldest man to score a Test century.
 In 1929 season he scored heavily and compiled 2,263 runs at an average of 66.55.

 In the 1930 season, he started in good form scoring 78 and 74 in the first Ashes Test and top-scored in both innings.
-He failed in the second and third test.
+He failed in the second and third tests.
 In the fourth match, he batted well and shared an opening partnership of 108 runs with Sutcliffe, though he just scored 31 in two hours battle.

-In the fifth Test, Hobbs decide to goodbye Test cricket but shortly making the decision he scored and passing all-time W.G.
+In the fifth Test, Hobbs decides to goodbye Test cricket but shortly making the decision he scored and passing all-time W.G.
 Grace record career 54,896 runs.
 In his final Test series, he scored 301 runs at 33.44.
 Overall he played 61 Tests, scored 5,410 runs at an average of 56.94.

 He retired as the leading run-scorer in Test matches, a record he held until it was passed by Wally Hammond in 1937.
-Jack Hobbs two centuries is controversial against India and Ceylon (Sri Lanka) in 1930-31 with private team Maharaj Kumar.
+Jack Hobbs’s two centuries is controversial against India and Ceylon (Sri Lanka) in 1930-31 with private team Maharaj Kumar.
 So, Wisden didn’t recognize these centuries as first-class hundreds.
 So Hobbs century total is 197 in Wisden books.
 However, the others recognized 199 centuries.

 In 1931, Jack Hobbs took part in domestic cricket scoring 2,418 runs at 56.23.
-In 1932, Hobbs missing main portion of domestic cricket due to injuries and fatigue, he scored 1,764 runs at an average of 56.90 including a century in each innings against Essex.
+In 1932, Hobbs missing the main portion of domestic cricket due to injuries and fatigue, he scored 1,764 runs at an average of 56.90 including a century in each innings against Essex.
 He scored 16 centuries in this season to equal his own record of most centuries in a season.
 Moreover, Jack Hobbs also partially involved in the Bodyline controversy against Australia in 1932-33.

 In 1933, he played fewer matches and scored 1,105 runs at 61.38 at the age of 50.
 A brilliant double century 221 was made against touring West Indies.
 His career was fueling anticipation of more centuries of reaching 200 marks.
 In the 1934 season, he scored very less of 624 runs at 36.70.
 He also scored his final first-class century against Lancashire after his batting started to decline due to fatigue.

 In February 1935, he announced his retirement after scoring world record 61,760 runs at an average of 50.70.
-The master batsman scored on all type of pitches, hard and dry, sticky pitches against pace, spin, swing bowling.
+The master batsman scored on all types of pitches, hard and dry, sticky pitches against pace, spin, swing bowling.
 Many English legends rated Jack Hobbs better then Donald Bradman regarded the greatest batsman in the history of cricket.
 He was consistent run-getter of all time but never as dominant as Bradman.
 After the retirement of cricket, he worked as journalism.
 He died at the age of 81 in 1963.

 Read About Jim Laker – 19 for 90 A Unsurpassable Feat